The 13 Most Common Nutrient Deficiencies (and How to Fix Them)

 These two minerals fly under the radar, but play underrated roles in everything from thyroid and immune function to vitamin D absorption.

-Being deficient in iodine can cause dry skin and mouth, muscle pain, digestive issues, cognitive impairment and altered energy levels.
+Being deficient in iodine can cause dry skin and mouth, muscle discomfort, digestive issues, cognitive impairment and altered energy levels.

 Similarly, not getting enough copper impacts collagen production as well as iron absorption and cellular energy generation.
 Common copper deficiency symptoms include frequent illness, fatigue, weak bones, and unintentional weight loss.